Quinten Timber

-Quinten Ryan Crispito Timber (/nl/; born 17 June 2001) is a Dutch professional footballer who plays as midfielder for Eredivisie club Feyenoord, and the Netherlands national team.
-He is the twin brother of Arsenal defender Jurriën Timber and they have an elder brother, Dylan Timber, who is also a professional footballer.
+Quinten Ryan Crispito Timber (/nl/; born 17 June 2001) is a Dutch professional footballer who plays as midfielder for club Crystal Palace and the Netherlands national team.
+He is the twin brother of Arsenal defender Jurriën Timber, and they have an elder brother, Dylan, who is also a professional footballer.

 Timber came through the youth academies of DVSU and Feyenoord before joining the Ajax youth academy along with his brother Jurriën in 2014.
-After a spell at FC Utrecht, he signed for Feyenoord in 2022, where he has since became captain and lead them to win the Eredivisie, the KNVB Cup, and the Johan Cruyff Shield.
+After a spell at Utrecht, he signed for Feyenoord in 2022, where he subsequently became captain and led them to win the Eredivisie, the KNVB Cup and the Johan Cruyff Shield.

 Timber represented the Netherlands at multiple international youth levels and was part of the squad that won the 2018 UEFA European Under-17 Championship.
 He made his senior debut for the Netherlands in March 2024.

 Club career

 Ajax

 Timber played in the youth academies of DVSU and Feyenoord, before he and his brother joined the Ajax Youth Academy in 2014.
-Since 2016 he has played for various youth teams of the Netherlands national team and in 2018 won the 2018 UEFA European Under-17 Championship.
+Starting in 2016, he played for various youth teams of the Netherlands national team and in 2018 won the 2018 UEFA European Under-17 Championship.
 On 15 October 2018, he made his professional debut, playing for Jong Ajax, the reserves team of Ajax competing in the Eerste Divisie, the second-tier of professional football in the Netherlands, in a 2–1 away loss to Jong PSV.
-He scored his first goal on 25 March 2019 in a 3–3 draw with Jong FC Utrecht.
+He scored his first goal on 25 March 2019 in a 3–3 draw with Jong Utrecht.

 Utrecht

-On 5 May 2021, it was announced, that Timber would transfer to FC Utrecht, signing a three-year contract with the club from his hometown.
+On 5 May 2021, it was announced, that Timber would transfer to Utrecht, signing a three-year contract with the club from his hometown.